home-assistant/core/homeassistant/components/tplink/README.md

 ## Dynamic feature creation

-Entities can be dynamically created by inspecting various properties of a feature such as `type`, `unit` or `precision`.
-If more data is needed than the feature provides, i.e. to set HA `device_class` or `state_class` on a sensor entity, then a static `EntityExtras` entry should be created in `const.py`.
+Entity attributes are dynamically set by inspecting various properties of a feature such as `type`, `unit` or `precision`.
+If more data is needed than the feature provides, i.e. to set HA `device_class` or `state_class` on a sensor entity, then add it to the static `PLATFORM_DESCRIPTIONS` entry in the appropriate platform.
+All feature ids should be described in the static entity descriptions but if a new feature is not yet added it will be created manually and a warning will be logged.

 ### Translation keys and icons

-For `Feature` based platforms translation keys should match `feature.id`.
-If a translation key and icon has been added to `strings.json` and `icons.json` it should be added to `ENTITY_EXTRAS` as an indication not to set the `name` or `icon` from the feature, as it will override the translation otherwise.
+For features to use translation keys they should be added to `strings.json` and `icons.json` with the feature.id as key.

+**All described features must have corresponding entries in `strings.json` and `icons.json`**